AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

 ## Notes on work in progress

-Remaining keyboard buttons.
+- [ ] Fix remaining keyboard buttons.

-Wacom pen third-party drivers.
+- [ ] Try Wacom pen third-party drivers.

-Yoga conversion — if possible.
+- [ ] Fix Yoga conversion — if possible.

-Check if GPRW fix is needed.
+- [ ] Check if GPRW fix is needed.
 Doesn't seem to be any sleep problems though.

-Final cleaning: ScanPolicy, removing serial, public repo, etc.

-Cosmetic stuff injection in DeviceProperties.
+- [ ] Cosmetic stuff injection in DeviceProperties.

-Increase max VRAM?
+- [ ] Increase max VRAM?
 Set `framebuffer-unifiedmem` to 0xFFFFFFFF or other.
 Default one is 1.5 Gb or more?
+- [ ] LAlt works like RAlt — check keyboard events, remap if needed/possible.
+- [ ] Try to enable hibernation.
+- [ ] Final cleaning: removing serial, public repo, etc.

 ## BIOS settings